 Surcharges

 An applicant who is not in an IECEx participating country and an applicant acting on behalf of a manufacturer in such a country shall pay a contribution to the costs of the IECEx System in the form of a surcharge, the amount to be decided by the ExMC.
-The surcharge is to be collected by the ExCB handling the application, and remitted to the IECEx account.
+The surcharge is to be collected by the ExCB handling the application, and remitted to the IECEx account in accordance with IECEx OD 019.

-NOTE Refer to IECEx OD 019 concerning the level of surcharges.

 Suspension or cancellation

 An IECEx CoC may be suspended or cancelled by the issuing ExCB if

-the holder requests cancellation;
+the applicant requests cancellation;

 it is used in a misleading way;

-the Ex equipment no longer corresponds to the design of the certified equipment, or the QAR no longer adequately covers the relevant Ex equipment;
+the Ex equipment no longer corresponds to the design of the certified equipment;

+the QAR no longer adequately covers the relevant Ex equipment;

+the QAR Summary has expired (the Valid Until Date has been passed) and the manufacturer defers on-going surveillance or does not respond to the ExCB’s efforts to organise and conduct the ongoing surveillance requirements as per clause 8.3.7 of this document, (refer to IECEx OD 209 and IECEx OD 250 for further detail);

-the manufacturer's quality system and associated quality plan no longer provides adequate confidence that Ex equipment will be produced in conformity with the design of the certified equipment.
+the manufacturer's quality system no longer provides adequate confidence that Ex equipment will be produced in conformity with the design of the certified equipment; or

+Any fees owing to the ExCB are not paid as per the agreed commercial terms and conditions.

+Instructions to an ExCB for suspensions and cancellations shall be in accordance with the requirements and provisions of IECEx OD 209.

-The ExCB shall give due notice to the manufacturer of such suspension or cancellation and shall state the reason(s).
+The ExCB shall give due notice to the Applicant and manufacturer of such suspension or cancellation and shall state the reason(s).

-Once a certificate is suspended or when it has been cancelled, the manufacturer shall not describe the Ex equipment as "IECEx certified", nor affix the IECEx Conformity Mark to the Ex equipment.
-Equipment already supplied prior to the suspension or cancellation of the certificate is generally not affected by this change of certificate status.
+Once a CoC has been suspended or when it has been cancelled, the manufacturer shall not describe the Ex equipment as "IECEx certified", nor affix the IECEx Conformity Mark to the Ex equipment.
+Equipment already supplied prior to the suspension or cancellation of the CoC is generally not affected by this change of CoC status.

 An IECEx CoC may be also cancelled by the issuing ExCB if